 Butternut squash soup is incredible on its own but there are a lot of garnishes that work well on top of the soup.
 Here are some of my favorites:

-- Drizzle with cream or half & half (or coconut milk if you want to make a vegetarian butternut squash soup)
+- Drizzle with cream or half & half (or coconut milk, like in my picture below, if you want to make a vegetarian butternut squash soup)

 - Roasted Pumpkin Seeds